nj home my new jersey nj people nj business nj government departments

 Lead-based Paint Abatement Debris Disposal

 The information outlined herein is intended to serve only as guidance to persons with questions concerning the management of lead-based paint debris.
 This guidance must be consulted in conjunction with the solid waste regulations at N.J.A.C.
 7:26 et seq. and all other relevant regulations to fully understand the regulatory requirements for the management of lead-based paint debris.
 For the reader's convenience, an unofficial version of N.J.A.C.
-7:26 et seq. can be found using the "NJ Regulations" selection on the Department's Division of Solid and Hazardous Waste web page at http://www.state.nj.us./dep/dshw or directly by using the Web link http://www.state.nj.us./dep/dshw/resource/rules.htm .
-This Web page regulation copy is provided as a public service.
-The official version of New Jersey Regulations can be found in the New Jersey Administrative Code published by WEST PUBLISHING COMPANY (PHONE: 1-800-808-WEST/ 1-800-808-9378).
+7:26 et seq. can be found using the "NJ Regulations" selection on the Department's Solid and Hazardous Waste Management Program web page at https://www.state.nj.us./dep/dshw or directly by using the Web link https://www.state.nj.us./dep/dshw/resource/rules.htm .
+These are courtesy copies of the adoption.
+The official versions of these rules were published in the New Jersey Register.
+Should there be any discrepancies between this text and the official version of the adoption, the official version will govern.
+For more information, see the New Jersey Office of Administrative Law's Rules page.
+To obtain official copies of these regulations consult the NJDEP Office of Legal Affair's How to Get Copies of Departmental Rules page at https://www.state.nj.us/dep/legal/get_rule.htm.

 Introduction